glmdgrielson/words/links/world/vairen.md

   traditionalist members of the faith.
 - Casual wear: a shawl to cover the head.
 A veil to cover the face, given a distinctive pattern to identify the wearer; distinctive veils may be given out as part of uniform for a job.
-Loose fitting dress and leggings to allow for fluid movement and not _quite_ as figure-obscuring as traditional wear.
+Loose fitting dress and pants to allow for fluid movement and not _quite_ as figure-obscuring as traditional wear.
 Often worn with an undershirt or gloves to account for the sleeves rising.
-- Active wear: While the leggings are typically similar to casual wear, the dress has a number of accommodations to physical activity.
+- Active wear: While the pants are typically similar to casual wear, the dress has a number of accommodations to physical activity.
 The sleeves have a hole to insert the thumb so that it won't rise when the arm is lifted.
-A second layer of fabric is attached below the bustline to stick under the leggings.
+A second layer of fabric is attached below the bustline to stick under the pants.
 The skirt splits in two to allow for more leg movement while still covering the body when still.
     - It's worth noting that vai preparing for combat will usually ditch their veils in favor of face-covering masks, as to deny an easy grab for ...less _honorable_ opponents.
 Show-fighters are noted for having